alan-turing-institute/monitoring-ecosystem-resilience/CONTRIBUTING.md

 ### 2. Create a new [branch][github-branches] or [Fork][github-fork] the [monitoring-ecosystem-resilience repository][monitoring-ecosystem-resilience-repo] to your profile

 #### 2a) Create a branch
-If you are a collaborator on the repository with write access, then you can make a new branch.
+If you are a collaborator on the repository with write access, then you can make a [new branch][github-branches].
 We recommend that you start from the latest version of the `develop` branch, and create a new one from there.
+This is the branch we use for active deleopment of the repository, while stable (but not cutting edge) versions are in the `master` branch.
 The name of your new branch should ideally be in the format: `<feature|bugfix>/<issue-number>-<short-description>`.
 For example, if you were addressing Issue number 111 which was about incorrect JSON filenames, it could be something like:
 ```
 git checkout develop
 git pull
 git checkout -b bugfix/111-fix-json-filenames
 ```
 Now you can go to step #3, where you actually fix the problem! :)

+In case you want to learn more about "branching out", [this blog](https://nvie.com/posts/a-successful-git-branching-model/) details the different Git branching models.

 #### 2b.
 Fork the repository